ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 2. Run the `Get-InformationBarrierPolicy` cmdlet to see a list of policies that have been defined.
 Note the status of each policy.

-3. To set a policy to active status, use the `Get-InformationBarrierPolicy` cmdlet with the State parameter set to Active, such as shown in the following example:
+3. To set a policy to active status, use the `Set-InformationBarrierPolicy` cmdlet with the State parameter set to Active, such as shown in the following example:

-    `$identity  = | Get-InformationBarrierPolicy -Name "ResearchIBPolicy" | select Identity
+    `$identity  = | Set-InformationBarrierPolicy -Name "ResearchIBPolicy" | select Identity
     Set-InformationBarrierPolicy -Identity $identity -State Active`

     In this example, we are setting an information barrier policy called `ResearchIBPolicy` to active status.